 How Does Sludge Klear Work?

-Sludge Klear contains patented, low-temperature bacteria that is capable of working down to 4°C and can be used all year round.
+Sludge Klear contains patented, low temperature bacteria that can work down to 4°C and can be used all year round.
 This allows for treatment in winter to reduce the amount of sludge and the effect of green water in spring.

-Sludge Klear can be used to solve sludge problems or as a regular treatment for protection and because it is safe for fish, it’s perfect for use in garden ponds, Koi ponds and natural ponds.
+It can be used to solve sludge problems or as a regular treatment for protection.
+Because it is safe for fish, it’s perfect for use in garden ponds, Koi ponds and natural ponds.

 Do Pond Sludge Removers Work?